Draft Profile: Florida Gators IOL O’Cyrus Torrence

 Weaknesses

-Torrence sometimes has some issues with his hat placement in the Gators' zone run scheme, as he struggles to get in the proper position on reach blocks at the snap.
+O'Cyrus Torrence sometimes has some issues with his hand placement in the Gators' zone run scheme, as he struggles to get in the proper position on reach blocks at the snap.
 He'll need to continue developing his understanding of landmarks and positioning.
-Torrence's foot speed and lateral agility might also be problematic on the 2nd level because while he takes good initial angles when locating defenders, he struggles to adjust to new angles that the defender may take to beat Torrence.
+Torrence's foot speed and lateral agility might also be problematic on the 2nd level because while he takes good initial angles when locating defenders, he struggles to adjust to new angles that the defender may take to beat him.

 In pass protection, Torrence showed some issues adjusting to speed-to-power rushers.
 Specifically, he struggles to re-leverage through his hands and hips, showing anchor issues against these rushers.
 Furthermore, he displays adequate processing on stunts/line games, and his lateral quickness/agility can cause recovery issues.
 He will need to improve in the screen game with his feel for space; he displays a marginal level of competitiveness in this aspect of his game with his willingness to find and locate 2nd/3rd level defenders.